wandb/docs/docs/guides/hosting/scim.md

 }
 ```

-### Delete Custom Role
+### Delete custom role

 - **Endpoint**: **`<host-url>/scim/Roles/{id}`**
 - **Method**: DELETE
 - **Description**: Delete a custom role in the W&B organization. **Use it with caution**.
-The predefined role from which the custom role inherited will now be inherited by all users assigned the custom role before the operation.
+The predefined role from which the custom role inherited is now assigned to all users that were assigned the custom role before the operation.
 - **Request Example**:

 ```bash